TangHuihao/FastCuCodeML/README.md

 # FastCuCodeML

-This package is an speed optimization version of CuCodeML(https://github.com/rmingming/CuCodeML)
+This package is an speed optimization version of CuCodeML (https://github.com/rmingming/CuCodeML) The source code was written by Ziheng Yang (https://github.com/abacus-gene/paml)
 ----
 Instructions for compiling in Ubuntu 18.04